No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 You’ll feel right at home in this cozy place and it’s only 5 minutes away from the beach.

 Best Mid-Range Hotel in Jervis Bay- The Edgewater Bed and Breakfast

 This beautiful bed and breakfast in Jervis Bay has a 9.6 out of 10 rating, and previous customers rave about the clean rooms and the quiet, peaceful atmosphere.

 A King Room costs $230 per night and includes breakfast and free Wifi.
 There is also a swimming pool and garden for your enjoyment.

-Best Luxury Accommodation in Jervis Bay – Pavilions House On The Beach
+Best Luxury Accommodation in Jervis Bay – By The Sea on Culburra Beach On The Beach

 If you’re willing to splurge a bit of money on an incredible stay in Jervis Bay, I highly recommend you stay in a gorgeous beachfront home.

-Pavilions House On The Beach is literally just steps away from Culburra Beach, so you can enjoy ocean views from the home and pop down for a swim at any time.
+Enjoy having an entire luxury house to yourself.
+By The Sea is literally just steps away from Culburra Beach, so you can enjoy ocean views from the home and pop down for a swim at any time.